ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Data structures
 ### Beacon chain blocks

-A `BeaconBlock` has the following fields:
+A `BeaconBlock` object has the following fields:

 ```python
 {